 RISK Risk Rating 0 (Low) to 5 (High) Priority (High, Medium, Low) Reason for Risk Rating and Priority.
 Strengths/Weaknesses/Actions Loss of operational base(s) 3 L This area is rated a medium risk as the Trust has sufficient facilities to relocate staff in an emergency.
 In some instances there would be service disruptions, however the organisation would be able to operate a service and relocate staff.
 It is a medium priority due to the fact that all services within the Trust have Business Continuity Plans in Place and on the whole these are still appropriate and functional.
 Strengths: Staff are able to relocate to alternative facilities and the short term use of other local facilities is feasibility in most cases.
 Weaknesses: An emergency situation may reduce the local services the Trust can offer; replacement facilities are not always available.
 Actions: A comprehensive review of Business Continuity Planning will be required after completion of the Asset Review.
-Loss of fleet/fuel supplies for any reason few vehicles and can hire in additional vehicles should faults occurs in the fleet.
-However Mobile Libraries are ageing and coming to end of their useful life.
-Should supply of fuel not be available current outlets the organisation can so other suppliers or if fuel supply is restricted programmes within facilities can be adjute to ensure continuity of appropriate services.
+Loss of fleet/fuel supplies for any reason 3 M This is rated as a medium risk as the Trust has few vehicles and can hire in additional vehicles should faults occurs in the fleet.
+However, the Mobile Libraries are ageing and coming to the end of their useful life.
 Should supply of fuel not be available from current outlets the organisation can source other suppliers or if fuel supply is restricted programmes within facilities can be adjusted to ensure continuity of appropriate services.
-However, loss of fuel for an extended period may affect the ability of staff to attend their Strengths: Readjustment of programming within facilities to ensure fuel is used sparingly is relatively straightforward.
+However, loss of fuel for an extended period may affect the ability of staff to attend their place of work.
+Strengths: Readjustment of programming within facilities to ensure fuel is used sparingly is relatively straightforward.
 The Trust has no major heavy goods vehicles and can hire in vehicles as necessary or seek alternative fuel providers.
 Weaknesses: The current Mobile Libraries are nearing the end of their useful life.
 The Trust's services may not be considered as a high priority in an emergency situation relating to fuel.
 Actions: Develop an alternative delivery plan to ensure local services can quickly adapt to any emerging situation.